Kong/docs.konghq.com/src/gateway/kong-manager/auth/sessions.md

 badge: enterprise
 ---

-## How does the Sessions Plugin work in Kong Manager?

 When a user logs in to Kong Manager with their credentials, the Sessions Plugin will create a session cookie.
 The cookie is used for all subsequent requests and is valid to authenticate the user.
 The session has a limited duration and renews